rachitajmera19/logicsim-gate-simulator/README.md

 LogicSim — Digital Logic Gate Simulator

-An interactive browser-based simulator for digital logic gates, built as a learning tool for ECE students studying Digital Electronics.
+An interactive browser-based simulator for digital logic gates, built as a learning tool for ECM and ECE students studying Digital Electronics.
 Visualises gate behaviour with real-time input toggling and live truth tables.

 ## Features
 - 7 gates: AND, OR, NOT, NAND, NOR, XOR, XNOR